 3. Expired goods

 The sector most susceptible to the expiration of goods is the food industry.
 However, there are also other industries where manufacturers and distributors need to keep tabs on expiration dates, including sectors such as pharmaceuticals and chemicals.
-Rigid regulations in industries that deal with expiring goods require companies to carefully track the expiry dates of their inventory, which can be done by using proper ERP/MRP software.
+Rigid regulations in industries that deal with expiring goods require companies to carefully track the expiry dates of their inventory, which can be done by using lot tracking software.

 4. Defective goods